 Now run winpdb and go to File > Attach with the password.

 Don't like Winpdb ?
-Just wrap PDB to run over TCP
+Use PDB over TCP*

 Standard Linux tools*